gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Test Coverage

 1. Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()
-1. Task created during afterEvaluate() is visible to rule task `tasks` as input
+1. Task created in afterEvaluate() should be visible for a rule taking TaskContainer as an _input_

 # Milestone 2 - Build author uses public rule DSL to configure model and tasks